costbio/Prediction_MHC_ensembles/README.md

 ## Scientific Motivation

 Molecular dynamics simulations are computationally expensive, especially for large proteins or long timescales.
-In practice, researchers often face the question:

-> *How much MD simulation is actually enough?*

 This project investigates whether:

 * A generative deep learning model can learn a protein’s conformational ensemble